teelahti/hpstr-jekyll-theme/_posts/2016-02-02-dont-let-techies-design-game-ux.md

 - times are not in local format; it should not come as a surprise to anyone that AM and PM are not universal notations.
 - I'm required to know both current time, and my time difference to PST time.

 The last one is the worst: it puts extra cognitive load on the player.
-Personally I never figure out when the maintenance break ends - I would have needed to open a timezone app or google timezones to figure that out.
+Personally I never figured out when the maintenance break ends - I would have needed to open a timezone application or google timezones to figure that out.

 Instead of the above message I would like to see maintenance break expressed as duration, e.g.

-"We are back online in 1 hour."
+> We are back online in 1 hour.

 ## Vain glory